 Roommate/Apartment mates are expected to discuss expectations of living together and complete a Roommate/Apartment Mate Agreement.
 By establishing ground rules early, roommates increase chances of having a positive experience and reduce roommate conflicts.
-By filling out the electronic agreement, roommates agree to abide by the standards set in the agreement.
+By filling out the agreement, roommates agree to abide by the standards set in the agreement.
 Residents are encouraged to revisit their agreement when established standards can be changed to create a better living environment for everyone (the agreement can be edited when needed).
 If assistance is needed to handle a conflict, RAs and ACOREs are available to help.

-The Roommate/Apartment Mate Agreement will be handed out at the beginning of the semester, and must be returned to your RA once completed by all roommates within 2 weeks of the semester start.
-Copies of the roommate/apartment agreement will be available at the lobbies and by contacting your RA or Area Coordinator
+The Roommate/Apartment Mate Agreement will be handed out at the beginning of the semester and when a new roommate moves-in.
+Agreements must be returned to your RA once completed by all roommates within 2 weeks of receiving the agreement.
+Copies of the roommate/apartment agreement will be available by contacting your RA or Area Coordinator.